nawabahmadreshi/documentation/pages/marketing-channels/google-conversions.md

 **A:** When viewing a campaign, it shows the sum of all conversion events that apply to it.
 To view by conversion, navigate to `Segment` > `Conversions` > `Conversion name`, in order to clearly see the breakdown of your campaign's conversions.

-{% image src="/img/pages/features/google-dla/google-conversions/conversion-segment.png" 3-quarters center alt='Adwords Conversion Segment' %}
+{% image src="/img/pages/features/google-dla/google-conversions/conversion-segment.png" third center alt='Adwords Conversion Segment' %}

 {% endif %}